Customer specific catalog

 Displaying customer specific products can be achieved by providing us the customer identifiers and using the curent customer as a filter.

 Normally, filtering is done by adding an attribute to a filtertemplate.
 The drawback: you'll see the customer identifier in the selection.
-To prevent these issues, we introduced "hidden filters".
-The effect on product filtering is the same but it brings performance improvements (over a regular filter) and solves the selection problem.
+To prevent that, we introduced request parameters: the effect on product filtering is the same but it brings performance improvements (over a regular filter) and solves the selection problem.

 Steps to take: